fertab/hp-ams/README.md

 - HPE iLO 6
 - Helm 3+
 - Proper permissions to create `DaemonSets`, `ServiceAccounts`, `ClusterRoleBindings`, and `SecurityContextConstraints` (SCC in OpenShift)
+- Podman installed on your computer (you can use Docker too, but in this example we use Podman)
 ---

 ## 🚀 Installation